Slyde96200/EasyMeal/EasyMeal/EasyMeal_rework/README.md

 -Maybe add a slight border on the photos of the dishes, to make them softer and more pleasant

+-just a litle CSS Line to write for a minor menu bug

 The V1 version is also available on EasyMeal root